 This was the longest hike section, with the most positive elevation gain.
 After leaving the Gresolet hut, the route descended pleasantly through a lush green forest with tall trees.

 We chose a nice spot to eat our sandwiches and, only moments after finishing, it began raining, as the weather forecast predicted.
 The water was pouring down, and although we had the necessary rain gear, we were soaking wet.

-The most spectacular is El Bullidor de la Llet (The Milk’s Boiler).
-The name comes from the fact that when the waterfall’s water flows with all its force acquires a whitish colour, resembling milk.
+El Bullidor de la Llet (The Milk’s Boiler) is the most spectacular.
+The name comes from when the waterfall’s water flows with all its force and acquires a whitish colour, resembling milk.